Loweredgames/Skyblock-Classic-Edition/README.md

 - The world is infinite (including The Nether and The End).
 - Now you can visit the end and finish the game.
 - The map includes a part of the unofficial Slamacow trailer (a mini storyline).
-- It also contains a hardcore mode. inside the "datapack" folder in the "Skyblock Classic Edition Hardcore" folder. (first start, generate the map and then replace the files).
+- It also contains a hardcore mode. inside the "datapack" folder in the "Skyblock Classic Edition Hardcore" folder. (first start the world, generate the map and then replace the files).
 - Compatible with multiplayer.
 - Supports localizations: help me translate into your native language.
-The languages are must be faithful to the English language, respect the punctuation and the capitalization. click here to translate into your language in Crowdin: https://crowdin.com/project/skyblock-classic-edition
+The languages must be faithful to the English language, respect the punctuation and the capitalization.
+Click here to translate into your language in Crowdin: https://crowdin.com/project/skyblock-classic-edition

-_thanks to the original Skyblock team for creating the most popular Minecraft map._
+_Thanks to the original Skyblock team for creating the most popular Minecraft map._

 READ THE LICENZE BEFORE DOWNLOADING THE DATAPACK: https://github.com/Loweredgames/Skyblock-Classic-Edition/blob/main/LICENSE